 In around 20 percent of cases, the disease is far more severe, and other symptoms develop jaundice, hence the name yellow fever, kidney disorders, bleeding, convulsions, and even coma.
 Between 25 and 50 percent of severely affected patients die.
-According to the World Health Organization, An estimated 30 to 60000 people die of yellow fever every year.
-If you are waiting to read books on Yellow Fever, stay with me.
+According to the World Health Organization, An estimated 30 to 60000 people die of yellow fever yearly.

 Ships docked daily at Philadelphia’s wharf with rare tropical delights such as spices, fruits, and coffee.
-One of these ships, newly arrived from Haiti, not only brought food, but it also carried with it a deadly disease.
+One of these ships, newly arrived from Haiti, brought food and a deadly disease.
 The mosquitoes on board first went to work on anyone who boarded the boat.

-Then those who lived near the water have collected data on how many people died of yellow fever.
-No one knew for sure how it was spread or how to stop it.
+Then those who lived near the water collected data on how many people died of yellow fever.
+No one knew how it was spread or how to stop it.
 I will talk about seven books about Yellow Fever to know the pandemic history here.
 These books offer insights into yellow fever’s history, impact, and scientific understanding.
 Let’s go!

 1. Fever 1793

-The book tells us a story about a teenage girl named Mattie Cook, who lives with her mother and grandfather in Philadelphia.
+Fever 1793 tells a story about a teenage girl named Mattie Cook, who lives with her mother and grandfather in Philadelphia.
 They run a small coffee shop.
 Mattie is a typical teenager who loves to daydream, socialize, and help in the coffeehouse while listening to Grandpa and his friends argue about different issues.
 She spends lots of time with Eliza, the coffeehouse cook, a free black woman.
 There is Nathaniel Benson, the painter’s apprentice.

 The next person to get ill, though, is Mattie’s mother.
 Lucille tries to be strong for her daughter, but the sickness overtakes her and forces her to bed.
 As Lucille gets worse, she demands that Mattie and her Grandfather journey away from the ill city.
 Mattie goes with her Grandfather through the woods as far as they can get to escape.
 Will Mattie and her grandfather survive the fever?
 This novel is an enduring read that keeps you on the edge of your seat and touches your heart.